preyash2047/MachineLearning/Machine Learning Models with Real Life_Example/7. Deep Learning/Artificial Neural Networks (ANN)/BMI index - Regression/readme.md

 # Conclusion

-> In this model I have used data of 500 person Gender, Height, Weight and Index
+> I have used data of 500 person Gender, Height, Weight and Index

 > data terms: